I Built Alexandria for My AI Agents

 Re-teaching my AI agents the same patterns across different projects was beyond annoying.

-Getting agents to function as top performers in a specific role or discipline takes a lot of finessing and massaging particular domain knowledge into its functional context.
-But just as with us, most of the teaching process is repetition.
+Getting agents to function as top performers in a specific role or discipline takes a lot of finessing particular domain knowledge into its functional context.
+But just as with humans, most of the teaching process is in repetition.

 I built Alexandria to fix this.

-In a sentence, Alexandria is a centralized learning system that enables cross-project AI agent learning.
+Alexandria is my centralized hub of knowledge for 100+ specialized AI agents organized into functional teams.
+It’s the entire ecosystem where agents live, collaborate, and learn from each other.
+At its core, Alexandria is a learning API that enables cross-project knowledge sharing through vector-based storage.
 When one agent learns something valuable, every agent across every project can access it.
-My CV agent’s writing patterns now help my blog agent.
-My documentation agent’s technical clarity improves my case study agent.
+My behavioural agent’s analysis patterns now help my sales agent.
+Just as my documentation agent’s technical clarity improves my case study agent.
 Knowledge flows freely instead of staying siloed.

 Since launching Alexandria, my agent onboarding dropped from hours to minutes.
 Repeated mistakes fell 90%.
 Quality became consistent across all my projects… old and new.

 Picture this scenario.
-You’re a product manager juggling three active projects:
+You’re juggling three active projects:

-Project 1: Your CV Site (Patrick_CV) Your CV agent has learned exactly how to format your work experience.
+Project 1: Your Content Creation Site (Jottly) Your suite of notetaking and content agents has learned exactly how to format your “jots”.
 It knows you prefer bullet points that start with action verbs.
 It understands your technical depth sweet spot.
 After 15 iterations, it finally nails your professional voice.
+It knows the type of writer you are and provides feedback on ways you can improve that are specialized to YOU.

 Project 2: Your Blog (PM_Notebook) You switch to your blog project.
-The blog agent needs to write product management content.
-You start teaching it your preferred structure, your writing voice, your technical level.
-But wait, didn’t your CV agent just learn all of this?
+The Chief Editor agent needs to review your article on AI tooling and content.
+It starts learning your preferred structure, your writing voice, and your technical level.
+But wait, didn’t your Jottly agents just learn all of this?
+Aren’t they actively learning and providing feedback?!

 Pain #1: Knowledge Silos Each project’s agents operate in isolation.
 Your CV agent’s learnings stay in the CV project.
 Your blog agent can’t access them.
 Knowledge that should be shared stays trapped.